 And More In Between

-What’s that non-Franklin line about a lie can circle the globe twice before the truth can get its pants on?
-This mis-attributed non-quote has appeared in Bar Association newsletters, in editorials complaining of bogus quotes, and was exported to Austria in 2003.
+As another old saying goes, a lie can circle the globe twice before the truth can get its pants on.
+This mis-attributed non-quote about “religion of ignorance” has appeared in Bar Association newsletters, in editorials complaining of bogus quotes, and was exported to Austria in 2003.
 The Franklin Institute considers the first sentence one of the 7 Things Benjamin Franklin Never Said, with a clue to Stuber as the author.

 Writers, avoid embarrassment: I will be happy to check the accuracy of any Benjamin Franklin attribution quickly, confidentially and at no charge.
 My contact information is on the About Us page.